Dipeshpal/chatformers/README.md

 - `unique_session_id = "012"`: (str) This you need to manage.
 Example if user-A is having conversation in session-1 or user-A is having conversation in session-2.
 - `unique_message_id = "A01"`: (str) This you need to manage.
 It can be any unique message id.
 You can use uuid as string here,
 - `system_message = "You are a helpful assistant."`: (str) Any system message or prompt.
+- `summarize_memory=False`: flag to use summarize memory, improve quality but increase llm call
 - `buffer_window_chats`: If you want to manage sliding window chat history, you can pass last-n message (last-n conversation) like this in OpenAI's format.

   Example: